Dando18/Dando18.github.io/_posts/2020-11-16-visualizing-gradient-descent.md

 A more recent adaptation by Kingma _et al_ [[1](https://arxiv.org/pdf/1412.6980.pdf)] called Adam has quickly become the most popular gradient descent derivative in use today.
 A large portion of neural network training uses Adam to find optimal parameters for the network.
 Adam is based off of adaptive moment estimations, which is where it gets its name.

 The main improvement in Adam is that each parameter is given an adaptive learning rate (or step size).
 In vanilla gradient descent there is a static step size $$\eta$$ for all values of $$\bm x$$ and every iteration.
 Adam gives a unique step size to each $$\bm x_i$$ and updates them every iteration using the first and second moments of the gradient.
 Here the first moment is the mean of the gradient and the second the uncentered variance.
-Since computing these directly would be computationally burdensome we using running averages to calculate approximate moments.
+Since computing these directly would be computationally burdensome we use running averages to calculate approximate moments.
 Let $$\bm m$$ be the first approximate moment and $$\bm v$$ the second.
 If we initialized these to zero, then they can be calculated at iteration $$i$$ as

 $$\begin{aligned}
   \bm m_i &\leftarrow \beta_1 \bm m_{i-1} + (1 - \beta_1) \nabla f(\bm x_i) \\